Bharat9848/notes/rabbitMQ.md

 ## Multicasting
  - per queue per consumer but single copy of data but keep multi indexes and maintains them per consumer.

+---

+# Apache ActiveMQ
+- open source implementation of JMS
+- Large header message
+- indexing structures
+- ActiveMQ broker maintain the delivery state of each message.
+- ActiveMQ's threads in broker get busy writing KahaDB pages to the disk.